Ecosia: Ecosia

-Ecosia delivers a combination of search results from Yahoo!, Google, Bing and Wikipedia.
+Ecosia has historically delivered a combination of search results from Google, Bing and Wikipedia.
 As of 2023, it sources its search results predominantly from Google.
+In 2024, Ecosia started building an independent European search index as a joint venture with Qwant, and in August 2025 user queries started being partially fulfilled by the new index.

 Advertisements are delivered by Yahoo! and Microsoft Advertising as part of a revenue sharing agreement with the company.

 Ecosia Chat

 Ecosia Chat is an AI chatbot powered by OpenAI's API which features a unique "green answers" option.
+They switched to a small Mistral model in May 2026.

 Ecosia Browser

-The Ecosia Browser is a proprietary web browser based on Chromium.
-The browser has a built-in ad blocker, AI chatbot, and a climate pledge rating that assess a company’s pledges on environmental sustainability.
+The Ecosia Browser is a proprietary web browser based on Chromium, launched in 2024.
+The browser has a built-in ad blocker, AI chatbot, and a climate pledge rating that assess a company's pledges on environmental sustainability.
 Ecosia has also committed to producing 25Wh of renewable energy for each day that a user browses with the browser.

 Former services

 Freetree, launched in 2022, was a browser extension that used commission from online shopping to plant trees.
 Ecosia announced in June 2025 that it was shutting Freetree because it "never reached enough users to scale sustainably".